w4andy/node-yaowst/README.markdown

 ```

 #### Run the test

 ```
 ./resources/tools/cross-test.sh
 ```

-### Cross os and cross node version testing
+### Cross OS and cross node version testing

-For the cross os tests use [vagrant-yaowst](https://github.com/w4andy/vagrant-yaowst)
+For the cross os tests you can use [vagrant-yaowst](https://github.com/w4andy/vagrant-yaowst)